2013 International V8 Supercars Championship: Team changes

 All teams competing with the Holden Commodore upgraded to the new VF model.

 After switching from Holden to Ford after the first event of the 2011 season, Tony D'Alberto Racing moved back to Holden in 2013, where the team received technical assistance from Walkinshaw Performance.

 Ford Performance Racing expanded to a four-car operation with the acquisition of the #18 Racing Entitlement Contract held by Charlie Schwerkolt, which was used by Dick Johnson Racing to run James Moffat's car in 2012.
-The fourth car is run as a satellite of the team, in the same way as the #55 Rod Nash Racing car is run.
+The fourth car was run as a satellite of the team, in the same fashion as the #55 Rod Nash Racing entry.

 In January 2013, British motorsport group Prodrive announced that it had sold its stake in Ford Performance Racing to Rod Nash and former Australian GT Champion Rusty French.

 Lucas Dumbrell Motorsport expanded to a two-car operation after purchasing the #49 Racing Entitlement Contract from Paul Morris Motorsport.
 The team also acquired two VF Commodores constructed by Triple Eight Race Engineering.

 As a result of the deals between Schwerkolt and Ford Performance Racing and Paul Morris and Lucas Dumbrell Motorsport, Dick Johnson Racing lost the use of the #18 and #49 Racing Entitlement Contracts and was reduced to a two-car operation with its existing #17 REC and by leasing Triple F Racing's #12 REC.

 Kelly Racing switched from competing with Holden Commodores to Nissan Altimas, running a re-sleeved version of Nissan's quad-cam aluminium 5.6-litre VK56DE V8 reconfigured to a 5.0-litre capacity.
 The team was renamed to Nissan Motorsport, a name last used by Gibson Motorsport in 1991.

 In January 2013, Larry Perkins confirmed that he had sold his two Racing Entitlement Contracts to Kelly Racing.
 Perkins had previously leased the #11 and #16 RECs to the Kelly operation, and by purchasing them, Kelly Racing acquired full control over the licences.
 To satisfy sponsor requirements, the 2 former Perkins RECs used numbers 36 and 360.

 Stone Brothers Racing was purchased by Australian GT Championship team Erebus Motorsport, and the organisation, along with satellite team James Rosenberg Racing, ended their association with Ford.
 Instead, the combined team entered three cars based on the Mercedes-Benz E63 W212, powered by a M159 engine.
 The combined Erebus—James Rosenberg outfit did not receive any factory support from Mercedes-Benz.